 Dr. Kado is a native of Northern California.
 She graduated Cum Laude from Bryn Mawr College and obtained her MD from Cornell University Medical College.
 She then completed internal medicine residency training at Harbor-UCLA Medical Center and 4 years of fellowship training, first in clinical research at UCSF, followed by obtaining a masters of science degree in epidemiology from the UCLA School of Public Health and clinical specialty training in geriatrics at UCLA.
 She served on the UCLA faculty in geriatrics and orthopaedic surgery from July 2000 through July 2012 until joining UC San Diego in August 2012.

 Danielle K. Glorioso is a Licensed Clinical Social Worker and has been a member of the UCSD Division of Geriatric Psychiatry since 2001.
 She currently serves as the Executive Director of the Center for Healthy Aging and the Sam and Rose Stein Institute for Research on Aging.
 Ms. Glorioso provides leadership and direct oversight of Center operations including strategic planning, organizational development, community outreach, training, philanthropy, communications and marketing.
 She is also a certified complicated grief therapist and is active in a number of community organizations.

-Maja Gawronska is responsible for the development of the Center’s communications portfolio.
-She serves as the editor-in-chief of the national Successful Aging newsletter.
+Maja Gawronska is responsible for the development of the Center’s training, public education and community relations portfolio.
+She also serves as the editor-in-chief of the national Successful Aging newsletter.